 - A. Anyone whose travel is paid for by grant funds should make their own travel arrangements.
-Rotary International Travel Service (RITS) can help. - B. District grants can pay for the following budgeted expenses related to international travel: - 1.
+Rotary International Travel Service (RITS®) can help. - B. District grants can pay for the following budgeted expenses related to international travel: - 1.
 Economy-class airplane tickets - 2.
 Transportation to and from airports and local travel related to implementing the grant - 3.
-The cost of inoculations or immunizations, visas, and entry and exit taxes
+The cost of inoculations or immunizations, visas, and entry and exit taxes - 4.
+Normal and reasonable luggage charges - 5.
+Travel insurance - C. District grants do not pay for:

-- 4. Normal and reasonable luggage charges - 5.
-Travel insurance - C. District grants do not pay for: - 1.
-Expenses associated with optional stopovers before or after travel that has been approved - 2.
+- Expenses associated with optional stopovers before or after travel that has been approved - 2.
 Penalties that result from changes in personal travel arrangements, including optional stopovers - 3.
-Charges for excess baggage or shipping travelers' baggage or other personal belongings - D. The club or district that sponsors the grant should keep up-to-date emergency contact information and travel itineraries for anyone who travels using grant funds.
+Charges for excess baggage or shipping travelers' baggage or other personal belongings - Refunds for expenses related to in-person events or meetings that were canceled or that participants were unable to attend - 5.
+Expenses related to mandatory quarantines - D. The club or district that sponsors the grant should keep up-to-date emergency contact information and travel itineraries for anyone who travels using grant funds.
 Be ready to share this information with the Foundation when asked to do so. - E. Travelers are responsible for: - 1.
 Making travel arrangements promptly to avoid increasing the costs of travel - 2.
-Any expenses that exceed the approved travel budget - 3.
+Paying for any expenses that exceed the approved travel budget - 3.
 Meeting medical requirements for international travel - 4.
 Abiding by Rotary International travel restrictions for particular countries (see item G below) - 5.
 Obtaining travel insurance - 6.
-Arranging and paying for any personal travel - F. Each health care professional who provides services as part of the grant-funded activities is expected to have at least US\$500,000 in professional liability insurance coverage, known as errors and omissions liability.
+Arranging and paying for any personal travel - Reviewing information from the IATA Travel Centre to confirm that they obtain the necessary travel documentation and comply with all COVID-19 requirements and other regulations for inbound travel - F. Each health care professional who provides services as part of the grant-funded activities is expected to have at least US\$500,000 in professional liability insurance coverage, known as errors and omissions liability.
 The participant obtains and pays for this coverage. - G. Rotary International works with a global security advisory firm to maintain a travel ban list.
 Because of safety concerns, the Foundation does not fund travel to these countries.
 If a country is added to the list while grant-funded travelers are in it, arrangements will be made for their immediate evacuation.
 Refusal to comply with these travel restrictions or evacuation orders will result in the Foundation canceling the grant and requiring the return of any funds that have already been disbursed.
 The Foundation cannot fund any grant project that involves international travel to a country on the list, even if the cost of travel is not part of the project budget.